 Rarely, if ever, do we dismiss school early due to inclement weather.
 It is safer to keep children at school once school is in session than to risk transporting them in adverse conditions or sending them to empty homes.
 By 1:00 p.m., we will decide whether to run the Summit Middle School after-school activities buses.
 Additionally, we make every effort to cancel after-school activities by this time if conditions are deteriorating..

 If and when we make the decision to cancel, delay or dismiss school, we send this information out through our school district text and email messaging service.
 We will post the information on the school district website (www.summitk12.org) and update the transportation hotline at 970-368-1777.
 We notify the Summit Daily News and local radio stations, as well.
 Parents and community members can also sign-up for Summit County Alerts for school district and road delays and closures at SCAlert.

 If there are no reports of a delayed start or cancellation, parents can assume that all schools are operating according to their normal schedule.

-The superintendent is empowered to close the schools or to dismiss them early in event of hazardous weather or other emergencies which threaten the safety, health or welfare of students or staff members.
-It is understood that he/she will take such action only after consultation with appropriate authorities.
-The Board shall ratify the closing at its next regular meeting.
+The Superintendent is empowered to close the schools, dismiss them early or delay the start in the event of hazardous weather or other emergencies which threaten the safety, health or welfare of students or staff members.
+It is understood that he/she will take such action only after consultation with appropriate authorities and personnel.